ccorcos/doug/README.md

 # TODO

+- init command
+- all partials and commands live in one place

+- scenarios
+  - doug-app
+  - doug-lib
+  - doug-react-native

 - more modular
   - modularize first by commands
   - merge all configs and options together
   - put webpack config inside config that gets passed to command
   - add hooks / webpack overrides

-- configs can configure cli args...
-- but first build one thing, then break it down in subsequent versions

-- configs and options should all be interchangeable

 - modular build system
   - test it out